5T33Z0/OC-Little-Translated/Content/S_System_Updates/OTA_Updates.md

 On real Intel Macs, this coprocessor is always present.
 On Hackintosh systems, it is not, which causes OTA updates to fail despite otherwise valid configurations.

-Traditionally, this limitation was addressed using **RestrictEvents.kext**, which works around the checks by making macOS and Apple’s update services treat the system as running inside a virtual machine.
+Traditionally, this limitation was addressed using a combination of a Booter Patch (board-id skip), **RestrictEvents.kext** and NVRAM Parameters that enable specific kernel patches to activate a specific board-id, which makes Apple’s update services "believe" that macOS is running inside a virtual machine so that macOS Updates provided anyway.
 This approach remains necessary for **root-patched systems** or **unsupported SMBIOS configurations**.

 **iBridged** introduces an alternative path for **fully vanilla systems** by simulating the expected coprocessor interface directly, allowing OTA updates to proceed without virtualization-based workarounds.

+>[!TIP]
+>
+> If you are using RestrictEvents and the revpatch=sbvmm bootarg but OTA updates stopped working after macOS 14.3.1, check your config.plits – it might miss the [board-id skip](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L214-L243) Booter Patch!

 ---